 Significant Business History Stream:

 To be eligible under this stream, you or your partner, or you and your partner combined, must have all of the following:

 - Total net asset of at least AUD400 000 as the ownership interest in one or more qualifying businesses for at least two of the four fiscal years immediately before you are invited to apply.
-If the qualifying business(es) was a publicly listed company, a shareholding of at least 10 per cent of the total issued capital is required.

 - Net business and personal assets of at least AUD1.5 million that are legally acquired and can be transferred to Australia within two years after the visa is granted.